plotly/dash-docs/dash_docs/chapters/dash_enterprise/continuous_integration/setup.md

 {graphql_api_notes}

-1. Designate an admin account who will deploy the apps on behalf of the users.
+1. Designate a service account with admin privileges that will deploy the apps on behalf of the owners of the apps.
 This could be a new admin account or an existing one.
 Admin accounts have deploy access to all applications.
 By using an admin account, Dash developers can continue to create & manage their own apps while the separate admin account can deploy to all apps.

 2. Create an ssh key and add the public key to Dash Enterprise.
 See [ssh docs](/dash-enterprise/ssh) for more details.